 State forests face significant challenges from climate change, more frequent fires, population growth, and changing community needs.
-These multiple pressures need to be managed alongside timber harvesting operations, until the end of native forest harvesting in 2030.
+These multiple pressures need to be managed.

-DELWP, in partnership with Traditional Owners and other land managers, actively manages the State’s forests to enable these regenerated coupes to continue providing their many forest values for Victorians into the future.
+DEECA, in partnership with Traditional Owners and other land managers, actively manages the state’s forests to enable these regenerated coupes to continue providing their many forest values for Victorians into the future.

-Ecologically sustainable forest management enables a range of forest uses, including timber harvesting operations, to occur whilst retaining and protecting forest values.
-A key part of this is regeneration of timber coupes when harvesting is complete.
+Ecologically sustainable forest management enables a range of forest uses to occur whilst retaining and protecting forest values.
+A key part of this is regeneration of former native timber coupes.

 This will provide for healthier forests through better regeneration and management systems.
 Healthier forests will continue to support the many benefits Victorians derive from forests.